ibm-cloud-docs/vpc/cli-reference.md

 ### `ibmcloud is instance-volume-attachment-detach`
 {: #instance-volume-attachment-detach}

-Delete a volume attachment from a server instance.
+Delete a volume attachment, detaching a volume from an instance.

 `ibmcloud is instance-volume-attachment-detach INSTANCE_ID VOLUME_ATTACHMENT_ID [-f, --force]`